hayahas/Reading-Notes/README_CLASS32.md

 2 - What is the benefit of using GraphQL?
 Any downsides?

-- GraphQl has several benefits like Efficiency in Data Retrieval, Single Endpoint, Strongly Typed,Real-time Data, and Client-Specific Queries.
+- GraphQl has several benefits like Efficiency in Data Retrieval, Single Endpoint, Strongly Typed,Real-time Data, and Client-Specific Queries, also it has downsides like Complexity, Caching, Security Considerations and Learning Curve.

 3 - Describe “serverless” to a new 301 Code Fellows student.